pangeo-data/cmr/pangeo/README.md

 - ***CircleCI*** executes a task sequence in a self-hosted container in response to an API call

-## What is the pangeo deployment narrative?
+## Context 2: pangeo deployment narrative

 - I create a Kubernetes cluster **KC**
   - This is represented by a head node and a capacity plan: For spinning up additional cloud resources